paudavid/Autodesk-3ds-Max-Project/README.md

 # Autodesk-3ds-Max-Project

-My first project about 3D and some scening
+My firsts project about 3D and some scening using 3dMax, Maya, Blender.